-To shorten vaccine development timelines for pandemic viruses (including coronaviruses) in the future, we aim to rely on an adaptive vaccine approach, similar to that applied for pandemic Influenza (H1N1 2009), where a pre-developed vaccine design (Pandemic Preparedness Vaccine framework, EMA) against an already circulating strain is adapted to an emerging strain.
-As a PoC for this strategy, we believe that targeting SARS-CoV-2 or one of the strains causing the common cold would serve as a suitable basis for the

-Pandemic Preparedness Vaccine concept for coronavirus.
+To shorten vaccine development timelines for coronaviruses in the future, we aim to rely on an adaptive vaccine approach, similar to that applied for pandemic Influenza (H1N1 2009), where a pre-developed vaccine design (Pandemic Preparedness Vaccine framework, EMA) against an already circulating strain is adapted to an emerging strain.
+We believe that targeting SARS-CoV-2 or one of the strains causing the common cold would serve as a suitable basis for the Pandemic Preparedness Vaccine concept.
 We believe that our AI-CoV program in this setting will allow for a vaccine that can be rapidly developed in approximately 11 weeks from available genomic information to first human dose.
 Such a rapid vaccine response would allow for a targeted immunization strategy in the endemic area, thereby significantly reducing the effect on the global economy and human suffering.

-Figure 27: Overview of the planned response cycle for our AICoV program.
+Figure 26: Overview of the planned response cycle for our AICoV program.

-We anticipate that we, with our planned response cycle for our AICoV program and the RAVEN platform, will be able to effectively and rapidly address future corona outbreaks.
-From the time of a zoonosis event to first in human dose in a Phase 1 trial, we believe less than 11 weeks will be required using our approach as outlined in Figure 27 above.
+We anticipate that we, with our planned response cycle for our AICoV program, will be able to effectively and rapidly address future corona outbreaks.
+From the time of a zoonosis event to first in human dose in a Phase 1 trial, we believe less than 11 weeks will be required using our approach as outlined in Figure 26 above.

-The built-in, adaptive nature of our RAVEN platform, will additionally allow us to target other viruses that display seasonal reoccurring and/or pandemic potential or general medical need such as influenza and human respiratory syncytial virus.
-In addition, the patient-specific manufacturing pipeline and methodologies from our immuno-oncology portfolio have the potential to be combined with our RAVEN platform to generate truly patient-specific vaccines against persistent viruses such as human immunodeficiency virus and cytomegalovirus.
+We believe that AI-CoV program and RAVEN platform will allow us to respond to the next pandemic strain with a highly effective vaccine.
+In addition, we also believe that once developed, our platform will allow us to rapidly identify, design and manufacture a best in class, second wave vaccine against COVID-19 that offers increased efficacy in a larger part of the human population.
+In the future, with the built-in, adaptive nature of our RAVEN platform, we may target other viruses that display seasonal reoccurring and/or pandemic potential or general medical need such as influenza and human respiratory syncytial virus.
+In addition, the patient-specific manufacturing pipeline and methodologies from our immuno-oncology portfolio have the potential to be combined with our RAVEN platform to generate truly patient-specific vaccines against persistent viruses such as human immunodeficiency virus and Cytomegalovirus.